airalab/aira/docs/basic_usage.rst

     /liability/executor
     /liability/infochan/channel
     /liability/infochan/signer
+    /liability/listener
     /rosout

 * ``/liability/executor`` - gets rosbag file from IPFS and plays it
 * ``/liability/infochan/channel`` - is responsible for offer, demand and result messages.
 It catches messages from the channel and sends signed messages back
 * ``/liability/infochan/signer`` - offers services for signing offer, demand and result messages
-.. * ``/liability/listener`` - watches for new liability contracts.
+* ``/liability/listener`` - watches for a new liability contracts.
 When the event is received the node calls executor node
-.. * ``/lighthouse/lighthouse`` - responsible for creating new liability contract and finalizing it
-   * ``/lighthouse/matcher`` - keeps track of all incoming offers and demands.
-If there's a match, calls lighthouse to create a liability
-   * ``/lighthouse/xrt/erc20_token`` - offers several services to work with ERC-20 tokens

 And here's a list of robonomics stack topics.